 However, if you plan to travel deeper into Mexico, you’ll want to obtain a Vehicle Import Permit from the Mexico Federal Agency.
 If you fail to do this, customs officials will likely confiscate and impound your vehicle.

-- Vehicles traveling within the Baja Peninsula aren’t required to obtain the special permit.
+- Vehicles traveling within the Baja Peninsula aren’t required to obtain a special permit.

-- Additionally, vehicles entering the country from the Nogales port of entry and remaining in the state of Sonora don’t require the permit.
+- Additionally, vehicles entering the country from the Nogales port of entry and remaining in the state of Sonora don’t require a permit.

 The fee for the permit is $44 for any vehicle, plus Mexican taxes.
 The permit can be obtained online, through a consulate, or at the border.

 Additionally, a guarantee deposit is required for the return of vehicles to the United States.
 The guarantee will be refunded upon cancellation of the permit at the Banjercito offices, but it must be canceled before the permit is due to expire.

 The deposit varies, based on the year of the vehicle:

 - 2000 to older models: $200

 - 2007 to newer models: $400

 The deposit fees are in U.S. dollars and are refundable in the same form that they were submitted.